 2. Uplifting the Dignity of Service to Others

 Service is not a lowly task, and being a service provider does not put one below the person being served.
 We are all service providers to someone else.
-Each of us works and contributes in some way to the welfare of other people.
-In Singapore, we can enhance the respect we accord to service providers by taking the time to learn and use their names, to smile and make eye contact, to appreciate the efforts they make rather than focus on their mistakes, and to say “Thank you” when we are served and mean it.
+Each of us contributes in some way to the welfare of other people.
+In Singapore, we can enhance the respect we give to service providers by taking the time to learn and use their names and smile and make eye contact.
+We can also appreciate the efforts they make rather than focus on their mistakes, and say “Thank you” when we are served and mean it.

 3. Enhancing the Partnership of Service

-Service is a two-way street with value flowing in both directions between customers and service providers.
+Service works as a two-way street with value flowing in both directions between customers and service providers.
 Service is a partnership between two parties where the experience of serving and being served occurs in real time.
 Both parties contribute to the success or difficulty of each service interaction.

 It takes two hands to clap.
 And it takes both hands clapping vigorously together to achieve a sustained and satisfying applause.